 Chlamydia often has no symptoms but can lead to a wide range of complications, including pelvic inflammatory disease (PID), ectopic pregnancy and tubal factor infertility (TFI) in women and epididymitis in men, and represents a substantial public health problem.

-Further information on chlamydia is available from NHS Choices.
+Further information on chlamydia is available from NHS.UK.

 Laboratory diagnosis is currently achieved using nucleic acid amplification tests (NAATs) which are highly sensitive and specific.
 These tests allow the use of non-invasive samples, such as urine and self-taken vulvo-vaginal swabs, so are ideal for screening programmes.
 However, although chlamydia infection can be diagnosed easily, because many infections are asymptomatic a large proportion of cases remain undiagnosed.